Wednesday, November 26, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

-The ASUS RT-BE58 Go, first announced at CES 2025, is now available.
-Among other things, the new router makes Wi-Fi 7 accessible even when you’re out and about.
+The ASUS RT-BE58 Go, first announced at CES 2025 and available in early November 2025, among other things, makes Wi-Fi 7 accessible even when you’re out and about.

-On the other hand, the RT-BE58 Go shares a similar design and hardware specs with its presumed competitor, the TP-Link TL-WR3602BE, which was also recently available.
+And these specs mean the new ASUS router is practically identical to its presumed competitor, the TP-Link TL-WR3602BE, which was also recently available.
 The table below compares the two with the RT-AX57 Go as a reference.

-The side of the ports of the ASUS RT-BE58 Go travel router.
+The front and back of the ASUS RT-BE58 Go travel router.
 Note its 2.5Gbps WAN port and USB-C charging port.

 Hardware specifications: ASUS RT-BE58 Go vs. RT-AX57 Go vs. TP-Link TL-WR3602BE

-TL-WR3602BE overviewAsus RT BE58 Go travel routerASUS RT-AX57 Go Travel Router
+TL-WR3602BE overviewThe ASUS RT BE58 Go is a travel routerASUS RT-AX57 Go Travel Router

 ModelTL-WR3602BERT-BE58 GoRT-AX57 Go